 Since October 2003, the Company has provided long-term incentives using performance rights which have a total shareholder return (TSR) hurdle.
 On 30 September 2008 (test date), the vesting period of the performance rights granted on 7 June 2005 and 2 October 2006 (Tranche 1) concluded and an assessment was undertaken to determine whether the TSR hurdle had been met or exceeded between the grant and test dates applicable to each grant.
-An external, independent party calculated the respective TSR from the date of each grant and up until the test date.
+An external, independent party calculated that the respective TSR from the date of each grant and up until the test date.
 The TSR in respect of the 7 June 2005 grant was 301.29%, ranking the Company at the top of the comparator group.
-The TSR in respect to tranche 1 of the performance rights granted on 2 October 2006 was 110.6%, also ranking the Company at the top of the comparator group.
-Accordingly, as the TSR performance hurdle was exceeded in each instance, each issue of performance rights vested, thereby entitling eligible executives to an ordinary share per vested right for nil consideration.
+The TSR in respect to tranche 1 of the performance rights granted on 2 October 2006 was 110.6%, also ranking the Company at the top of the company at the top of the company at the top of the security, as the TSR performance hurdle was exceeded in each instance, each issue of performance rights vested, thereby entitling eligible executives to an ordinary share per vested right for nil consideration.